atpratt/COMP333_PS1/README.md

 -Started Question 2 (DJANGO)

 Wilson:
+1.)
+Entirety of problem 1.
+2.)
+Entirety of models.py, forms.py, urls.py, settings.py.
+Implemented all functions in views.py, but was unable to debug.

 3/1:
 -Finished 1a markdown file to populate our music database with tables and implemented foreign keys that cascade on delete -it all seems to work correctly